zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 Volume vol_resize_test successfully mounted at /var/lib/osd/mounts/voldir
 ```

-Let’s update size of this volume to 5 GB.
+Lastly, to update the size of this volume to 5 GB do:

 ```text
 pxctl volume update vol_resize_test --size=5